LexuZhao/richardson-bcs-exact/README.md

 * and computes **pair–pair correlators**  $\langle A^\dagger_{\mathbf{k}} A_{\mathbf{k}'} \rangle$
   on square lattices up to at least (L=20) with strong numerical safeguards.

-This repository is designed to be **plug-and-play** for generating trustworthy benchmarks and datasets for many-body physics and ML.
+This repository is designed to be **plug-and-play** for generating trustworthy benchmarks and datasets for many-body physics.

 ---